 It’s an experience that I’m so glad to have & something I’d do over and over again if had the opportunity to.

 I prefer traveling with a companion.
 My amazing boyfriend Remigijus is my main travel partner.
-We are extremely compatible with regards to our interests.
+We are extremely compatible with regard to our interests.
 We’re big foodies, we like to visit museums, we like to be on our feet the whole time and we get along well together.

 Although, it’s certainly much harder to travel when you and your travel companion don’t have the same activities in mind.
 For example, when I traveled with my cousin, I was a bit shocked to hear that she didn’t like to visit museums.
 Although, she was a big sport and did up visiting a few of them with me.